 Motion Control in a Nutshell

 A motion control automation system is made up of several components that work together to produce controlled movements in a machine.
 Aside from enabling movement, motion control also makes sure that a machine can stop.
 The three basic components of a motion control system are:

 This serves as the “brain” of the motion control systems.
 It helps control the drives and the motor.
+Motion and drive solutions from Emerson are as durable as they are versatile and scalable, improving application performance and boosting productivity.
 From the feedback-based system, the controller receives the input command from the user, examines the signal from the motor, and produces the action required with little or no error.
 The number of controllers to be used will depend on how many individual processes are needed to be controlled.
 These controllers can receive instructions and provide feedback to and from the main computer that controls the production.

 This is considered the “middle man” of the motion control systems.
 It works directly with controllers and motors together with a motion control board.
 Its function is to interpret the signal received from the controller and supply the appropriate level of power to the motor to ensure the accurate movement of the machine.

 In a motion control system, the main job of a motor is to transform the signal received from a motor drive into movements.
 The two most common types of motors are AC and DC.
 In an AC motor, energy is transmitted from magnetic fields directing through the coils wrapped around the output shaft.
 Meanwhile, the energy produced in a DC motor comes from a generated power source that provides continuous voltage, like a battery.

 The Role of Servo Drives in Motion Control